pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/serverless.md

 ---
-title_tag: "Pulumi concepts: Pulumi vs. Serverless Framework"
+title_tag: "Pulumi vs. Serverless Framework"
 meta_desc: Learn about the major differences between Pulumi and the Serverless Framework, and how Pulumi offers a more holistic approach to writing applications.
 title: Serverless Framework
 h1: Pulumi vs. Severless Framework